Category Archives: Serbian/Yugoslav Royals

 Milan and Natalija had two sons but only the eldest survived:

 The marriage was unsuccessful and the couple separated in 1886 and divorced in 1888.
-Natalija publically rejected the divorce and declared that she considered herself still the wife of the king.
+Natalija publically rejected the divorce and declared that she still considered herself the king’s wife.
 Natalija left Serbia taking her son Alexander with her.
 Eventually, Milan succeeded in obtaining the custody of his son and Alexander returned to Serbia.
 The couple reconciled in 1893 and the divorce was overturned.

 Milan, Natalija, and their son Alexander circa 1880; Credit – Wikipedia

-In 1882, the Principality of Serbia was elevated to the Kingdom of Serbia and so Milan became the first King of Serbia.
+In 1882, the Principality of Serbia was elevated to the Kingdom of Serbia, so Milan became the first King of Serbia.
 Milan devoted his energy to improvements in Serbia particularly in communications and the development of natural resources.
-However, this led to heavy taxation, which coupled with increased military service, made Milan unpopular.
+However, this led to heavy taxation and increased military service, making Milan unpopular.

 Milan in his later years; Credit – Wikipedia